megamaz/ImageGameEngine/README.md

 If this pixel is `0xA1`, the pixel will be treated as a VARIABLE, and will be read like this:
 - `G_1`, `B_1`: The address of the variable.
 - `G_2`: The length of the variable, in bytes.
+- `B_2`: The amount of pixel offset to start reading the value from.
+    - For example, if you read from AA AA with an offset of hex 0A, you'll instead read from AA B4 (0xAA + 0x0A = 0xB4)

 ## `0xB0`: Write
 Writes a singular pixel value to a specific address.